RaulAstudillo06/academic-kickstart/content/authors/admin/_index.md

 <p> My research interests lie at the intersection between operations research and machine learning.
 By integrating tools from both fields, I develop algorithms that enable intelligent decision-making in complex environments where information is costly to gather or process.
 My work has found application in areas such as cellular agriculture, materials design, and protein engineering. </p>

-<p><b> Honored to be named a Rising Star in Management Science and Engineering by Stanford University, and a Rising Star in Data Science by the UChicago and UC San Diego. </b></p>
+<p><b> Honored to be named a Rising Star in Management Science and Engineering by Stanford University, and a Rising Star in Data Science by UChicago and UC San Diego. </b></p>

 <p><b> I am on the 2024-2025 academic job market! </b></p>
 </div>